UCL-EO/geog0111/docs/018_Python_files.md

 ### Purpose

 In this session, we will learn about files and similar resources.
-We will introduce the standard Python library [`pathlib`](https://docs.python.org/3/library/pathlib.html) which is how we deal with file paths, as well as the useful package [`urlpath`](https://github.com/chrono-meter/urlpath) that allows a similar object-oriented approach with files and other objects on the web.
+We will introduce the standard Python library [`pathlib`](https://docs.python.org/3/library/pathlib.html) which is how we deal with file paths, as well as the local package [gurlpath](geog0111/gurlpath) derived from [`urlpath`](https://github.com/chrono-meter/urlpath) that allows a similar object-oriented approach with files and other objects on the web.
 We will also cover opening and closing files, and some simple read- and write-operations.